Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

-The solution I will be testing for this problem is to apply .......
+I will be using a Deep Learning approach for this image identification problem.
+Deep Learning makes use of neural networks which aim to mimic how the brain operates with neurons uses to fire pieces of information through a network to produce an output.
+By using this approach and building complex neural networks, Deep Learning can be more effective at determining the important features in a given image than a human.

-.... is a type of
+Specifically, I intend to use Convolutional Neural Networks (CNNs) for this problem.
+I have chosen to use CNNs for several reasons:

-I chose ..... for this problem for several reasons:
+-  CNNs maintain spatial information by taking matrices as inputs when compared to traditional Multilayer Perceptrons.
+This allows us to use fewer weights as some parameters are shared, hence lowering the computational cost and training time.

--
+- CNNs work well across images where there are distortions due to lighting conditions, horizontal/vertical shifts, different poses etc.
--
+- Very good at identifying patterns within images by using filters to find specific groups of pixel groupings that are important.